Updates

 2. VIP Sports Package

 Games for sporting events sell out like hotcakes.
 And even if there is an availability, the seats may not offer you the best view of the game.
 Offering front-row tickets and exclusive access to popular games like FIFA and Sports Bowl can bring many sports enthusiasts to the bidding table.
-You can combine the charity auction item with a personal invite to the pre-game meet-and-greets and make the event extra memorable for the winner.
+You can combine the charity item with a personal invite to the pre-game meet-and-greets and make the event extra memorable for the winner.

 To enlist a sports tournament in your auction catalog, get in touch with professional sports teams, leagues, or organizations that host major events.
 In some cases, they may be willing to donate or provide discounted packages for charitable causes.

 Aligning the choice of a sporting event with your audience's preference will increase the fundraising potential of this valuable auction item.
+Remember: you're auctioning off an item many sports fans have dreamed of for years.
+Make sure this item at your auction goes for a good opening bid!

 3. All-Inclusive Tour Package